 Producer Prices Change in Greece averaged 3.75 percent from 1996 until 2022, reaching an all time high of 48.80 percent in April of 2022 and a record low of -13.90 percent in April of 2020.
 This page provides the latest reported value for - Greece Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Producer Prices Change in Greece is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Greece to stand at 1.40 in 12 months time.
-In the long-term, the Greece Producer Prices Change is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Producer Prices Change in Greece is expected to be 35.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Greece Producer Prices Change is projected to trend around 10.00 percent in 2023 and 2.00 percent in 2024, according to our econometric models.